HST Primer: Scientific Instruments ACS, WFC3, and FGS

 The Solar Blind Channel (ACS/SBC) is optimized for high resolution, solar-blind far-UV imaging.
 The camera has a 34" × 31" field of view from 115 nm to 170 nm and a peak efficiency of 6% (see HST Primer: Scientific Instrument Comparisons).
 The detector is a solar-blind CsI Multi-Anode Microchannel detector Array (MAMA) with 25 × 25 μm pixels.
 The plate scale is 0.032 arcsec/pixel.

-In addition to these prime capabilities, ACS also provides imaging polarimetry and slitless spectroscopy, as described on HST Primer: Additional Observing Modes.
+In addition to these prime capabilities, ACS also provides imaging polarimetry, spectropolarimetry, and slitless spectroscopy, as described in HST Primer: Additional Observing Modes.
 Further information can be found in the ACS Instrument Handbook.

 ACS proposers can benefit from reading Advice for Planning ACS Observations, which is ACS Instrument Science Report 2019-07 (https://hst-docs.stsci.edu/acsoam).
 There can be observational details that are specified in Phase II but must be requested in Phase I because they impose restrictions on telescope scheduling or use limited resources.

 Wide Field Camera 3 (WFC3)

 The Wide Field Camera 3 (WFC3) was installed in May 2009 during Servicing Mission 4, replacing the highly accomplished WFPC2.
 This camera provides ultraviolet, optical, and near-infrared imaging through two independent channels.
 These channels cannot be operated simultaneously, although they can be operated sequentially within the same orbit.
 Their location in the HST field of view can be seen in HST Primer: System Overview.